 Finding a balance between your training load and how much your body can handle can help in your recovery.

 Athletes often find themselves suffering from nagging injuries that don’t seem to connect to a specific trauma.
-There are reasons why this happens, and understanding the concept of load versus capacity can help athletes better recover and better prevent future injuries.
+There are reasons why this happens, and understanding the concept of load vs. capacity can help athletes better recover and better prevent future injuries.

 Simply put, all musculoskeletal injuries are the result of an imbalance between the load placed on the body and the body’s capacity to handle that load.
 In sports performance, the two variables that impact load are volume of training and intensity of training.
 Capacity, on the other hand, is how much load the body can handle without damage, breakdown or dysfunction.

 An athlete maintains a healthy balance when his load is less than or equal to his body’s capacity.
 It’s only when the physical load exceeds the body’s capacity that he will sustain injury.
-This load versus capacity balance applies to all of the musculoskeletal tissues of the body: muscle, tendon, ligament, cartilage, bone, disc and nerve.
+This load vs. capacity balance applies to all of the musculoskeletal tissues of the body: muscle, tendon, ligament, cartilage, bone, disc and nerve.

-Broken bones, torn ligaments or cartilage are examples of healthy tissue (normal capacity) that are subjected to excessive load during a single event.
+Broken bones, torn ligaments or cartilage are examples of healthy tissues (normal capacity) that are subjected to excessive load during a single event.
 In these examples, the magnitude of the load is sufficient to break or tear the tissue and sustain an acute, traumatic injury.
 Fortunately, these types of sports injuries are infrequent.

 RELATED: How To Beat Runner’s Knee

 Effective treatment increases the body’s capacity to meet the load being asked of it.
 During treatment, it’s important for the athlete to reduce his load, either by decreasing the volume of training, the intensity of training or both.
 This combination of treatment and load management restores the load vs. capacity balance.